 The Shuswap Well is tested monthly for nitrogen levels (including nitrates and nitrites) and microbiology.
 The Shuswap River is sampled monthly for microbiology.
 Both sources are sampled quarterly for total organic carbon.

 The Shuswap River is sampled annually for comprehensive testing.
-The Shuswap Well is sampled every three years for comprehensive testing.
-As comprehensive tests were performed on both sources in 2017, a comprehensive test was only performed on the Shuswap River in 2018.
+The Shuswap Well is sampled every second year for comprehensive testing.
+In 2019, both sources were tested.